yonghwanjang0/Twitch_Vod_Downloader/README.md

 This source code makes for windows 10.

 ## Use
 1. Open the option dialog (F10), set 'Finally File Save Folder' and 'Temporary Files Save Folder'.
+(If you have set it up before, you can skip this step.)

 2. Twitch vod full url (e.g : https://www.twitch.tv/videos/42348230) or Vod ID (e.g : 42348230) input to url field box.
 (You possible use keyboard 'button 1' to shortcut url field box.)